Contact Us Today (424) 372-3112

 • were aware of the amount they had in their possession.

-Drug possession charges are prosecuted as misdemeanors and carry up to one year of county jail time and a fine of up to $1,000.
+Drug possession charges are prosecuted as misdemeanors.
+They can result in up to one year of county jail time and a fine of up to $1,000.

 Some of the most common legal defenses include that you did not have a drug, had a valid prescription, or an unlawful search and seizure occurred.